gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Sindy sniffled.
 "You could keep one."

-Maddy kissed the top of her sister's head.
 "Thanks."
+Maddy ruffled the patch of fur on top of her sister's head, wondering briefly if it was physically possible for it to be more tangled than it was.

-"This one also needs to recharge,"
+"This one needs to conserve power in order to continue optimal operation," Dockety buzzed.
-Dockety buzzed.
 "Will you be able to navigate with reduced illumination?"
 Its light dimmed until it was no brighter than a birthday candle.